I have been running for close to 11-years. Mostly on, sometimes off. But I have enjoyed my runs so much that no other form of cardio even comes close.

 It gives you one hell of a workout without placing even the slightest impact on your knee.

-After deciding to switch over to an elliptical, I spent the next two months researching elliptical trainers.
+After deciding to switch over to an elliptical, I spent the next two months researching elliptical trainers - from the standard ones to some teeny tiny but still cool ellipticals on the market.
 Much to my surprise, the shopping decision wasn’t easy at all.
 There are tons of options at different price points with features that I might or might not use.

 Finally, I was able to narrow down on two top-rated elliptical trainers that don’t cost an arm and a leg, the Schwinn 470 and the Sole E25.
 It was toss-up between these two.
 So I decided to dig a little deeper into these.